George Tompkins (composer): Education and background

-George Tompkins was a local musician to the populous city of Waterbury in the early 20th century.
+George Tompkins was a local musician to the populous city of Waterbury, Connecticut in the early 20th century.
+Tompkins was born on July 1, 1888 in the same city.
 He was the grandson of George Tompkins of Waterbury, leader of the Tompkins band in that city in the mid-late 19th century, which played at the funeral of President Abraham Lincoln in 1863.
-He started out in Waterbury as a violinist before moving to Simsbury.
-Tompkins had played in the Waterbury Symphony Orchestra prior to 1905, giving a violin performance at its final concert on May 23, 1905, at the Poli's Theater of Waterbury.
-By age 16, George Tompkins was attending the Yale School of Music.
+Tompkins was a student at Crosby High School while in Waterbury.
+He started out in Waterbury as a violinist before moving to Simsbury, Connecticut.
+Prior to 1905, George Tompkins had played in the first Waterbury Symphony Orchestra, giving a violin performance at its final concert on May 23, 1905, at the Poli's Theater of Waterbury.
+By age 16, George Tompkins was attending the Yale School of Music and was awarded a Lockwood scholarship in 1906.
 He was a student of violin professor Isidor Troostwyk.
-In 1907, he appeared with a string quartet based in Connecticut in a concert at Buckingham Hall, alongside operatic baritone, David Bispham.
+In 1907, he accompanied a vocal quartet based in Connecticut on violin in a concert at Buckingham Hall, alongside operatic baritone, David Bispham.
 A music reviewer commented on Tompkins' ability at the violin following a concert that same year saying, "George I. Tompkins continues to grow more proficient in the art of playing the violin and his ability is showing itself more in every appearance.
 Walter's "Preislied" was a difficult selection, but it seemed anything but hard to the young artist, who is fast winning laurels in the musical world".
 W.E.
 Clark of The Phonograph Co. of Chicago described Tompkins as "a violinist of marked ability" following a performance of Henryk Wieniawski's Concerto in D Minor at Woolsey Hall.
 Tompkins graduated from the Yale School of Music in 1908, following a period as conductor of the Yale Dramatic association production of "Revizor" by Nikolai Gogol.

 Following studies at Yale, George Tompkins was among the earliest violin students of The Institute of Musical Art.
 Attending the institute for two years, graduating in 1910, Tompkins would become a member of the New York Symphony Orchestra in 1908, participating in many concerts along the Jersey Shore during this time.